Why is regular school attendance important?

 90% attendance sounds good, but means that your child misses:

 one half day each week

 nearly four weeks every school year

 over one school year in a school career

 Our school's target for this academic year is 97%

 Timekeeping is also important in the education of your child.
-If your child is persistently late then they are missing out on important start of lesson.
+If your child is persistently late then they are missing out on the important start of lessons.